Healthy Homes Assessment Tutira

 Tutira Moisture Ingress & Drainage

-Rental properties must be equipped with effective drainage to get rid of rainwater, storm water, and groundwater, with an appropriate runoff or outfall.
-Making sure that the water has a proper place to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.
+Rental properties require to be equipped with efficient drainage to get rid of rainwater, storm water, and ground water, which includes the proper outfall or runoff.
+Making sure that water has a proper place to go, and also that it isn’t allowed to remain beneath structures is an crucial aspect of maintaining your property’s dry.

-In addition to a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between the floor and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.
+Alongside a drainage system to avoid moisture ingress, if your apartment has an enclosed gap between the floor and ground, a ground water barrier must be put in place when it’s reasonably practicable to do so.

-An underground moisture barrier usually a sheet of polythene that is placed over the ground, in order to block any moisture that is present in the ground from getting into the property.
-It also assists in preventing moisture damage to the underfloor insulation.
+Ground moisture barriers are generally made of polythene and is laid on top of the ground to prevent any moisture that is present in the ground from rising into the building.
+It also assists in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection